“Be At Peace With All Men”

 Anderson: Conflict is inevitable, and I think Christians assume that conflict is a sign that something is wrong.
 But that isn’t always true.
 Dig in and recognize that it’s not a mar on your record, but an opportunity to learn more about yourself and others and what God-honoring relationships look like.
 Conflict exists and handling it well is one of our most important callings as Christians.

-For more on Christian mediation, check out the blog at Anderson Allen LLC and their recent guest post.
+For more on Christian mediation, check out the blog at Anderson Allen LLC.

 Share